Electronic prescribing: Estonia

 Electronic prescriptions were introduced in Estonia in January 2010.
-By mid-2013, 95% of all prescriptions, and by 2014, 99% of the presciptions in the country were being issued electronically.
+By mid-2013, 95% of all prescriptions, and by 2014, 99% of the prescriptions in the country were being issued electronically.

 e-Prescription, is a centralized paperless system for issuing and handling medical prescriptions.
 When a doctor prescribes medicine using the system, he or she does so electronically, with the aid of an online form.
 At the pharmacy, all a patient needs to do is present an ID-card.
 The pharmacist then retrieves the patient's information from the system and issues the medicine.
 Because the e-Prescription system draws on data from the national health insurance fund, any state medical subsidies that the patient is entitled to, also appear, and the medicine is discounted accordingly.
 Another major advantage of the system is that doctor visits are no longer needed for repeat prescriptions.
 A patient can contact the doctor by e-mail, Skype or phone, and the doctors can issue repeats with just a few clicks, and the patient can collect the medicine from their closest pharmacy.
 99% of all prescriptions in the country are issued electronically.
 This frees up time for patients and doctors, and reduces administrative strain on hospitals.

 Europe

 The use of electronic prescription has been designated as an important strategic policy to improve health care in Europe.
 The aim of the European Union is to have a cross-border electronic healthcare system in Europe which will enable EU citizens to obtain e-Prescriptions anywhere in Europe.
 The Scandinavian countries are leading Europe in deploying e-Prescription.
 Other countries which use the prescription process routinely are Norway, Denmark, Finland, Sweden, Belgium, the Netherlands, Italy, Iceland, Greece, England, Scotland, Wales and Northern Ireland.

 The European Union is pushing for more cross border health data exchange.
+These developments reflect broader trends toward the digital integration of consultation, prescribing, and medication supply within European healthcare systems.
 Multiple perceived barriers impede its incorporation in clinical practice.
 There are varying interpretations and implementations of data protection and confidentiality laws in the 27 member states.
 Infrastructures are not in place to support the system and stakeholders in some jurisdictions are reluctant to embrace e-health due to the high cost and the lack of security of the systems.
 Interoperability of different systems is only a partial solution.
 Security and enforcement of privacy must also be equally enforced.